oracle-livelabs/goldengate/ogg-json/environment-setup/environment-setup.md

 # Environment Setup

 ## Introduction

-This lab will show you how to set up a Oracle Resource Manager (ORM) stack that will generate the Oracle Cloud objects needed to run your workshop.
+A stack is the collection of Oracle Cloud Infrastructure resources corresponding to a given Terraform configuration.
+In this lab, you download the Oracle Resource Manager (ORM) stack you need to run this workshop.

 Estimated Time: 25 minutes